12 min read

 Identifying Needs

 The first step of the overall procurement process is to identify a need for purchase.
 This often starts with an employee notifying their manager that they require something to perform their job.
 The employee then issues a purchase requisition with a detailed description of their needs.
 Typically, the manager must approve the purchase request, therefore acknowledging the need.
+The initial submission and approval of requests is typically referred to as intake management.

 Researching Suppliers